rainbow-me/rainbow/src/logger/README.md

 used to deprecate code paths, by firing a warning into the local console that directs the engineer towards the new recommended codepath.

-These logs will also be sent as Sentry breadcrumbs, with a severity level of `warning`, and they also support the optional second parameter, `metadata`.
+These logs will be sent to Sentry as a separate Issue with level `warning`, as well as as breadcrumbs, with a severity level of `warning`.
+They also support the optional second parameter, `metadata`.

 ```typescript
 logger.warn(message, { ...metadata });